Mahoba district

-Mahoba district is one of the districts of Uttar Pradesh state of India and Mahoba town is the district headquarters.
-Mahoba district is a part of Chitrakoot Division.
-The district occupies an area of 2884 km².
-It has a population of 875,958 (2011 census).
-As of 2011 it is the least populous district of Uttar Pradesh (out of 75).
+Mahoba district is a district of the Indian state of Uttar Pradesh.
+Headquartered in the city of Mahoba, the district had a population of a population of 875,958 as of the 2011 Indian census and occupies 2884 km2 within the Chitrakoot division of Uttar Pradesh.
+As of 2011 it was the least populous district of Uttar Pradesh (out of 75).
 Mahoba District is also known as Alha-Udal Nagari.

-History

-This district was carved out from the erstwhile Hamirpur district on 11 February 1995 by separating the Kulpahar, Charkhari and Mahoba tehsils from it.
-Mahoba is associated with Chandela kings who ruled in Bundelkand between 9th to 12th centuries.

 Divisions

-The district comprises three tehsils: Mahoba, Charkhari and Kulpahar, comprising four development blocks: Kabrai, Charkhari, Jaitpur and Panwari.
+The district comprises three tehsils: Mahoba, Charkhari and Kulpahar, comprising four development blocks: Kabrai, Charkhari, Jaitpur and Panwadi.

 There are five urban local bodies (two Nagar Palika Parishads and three Nagar Panchayats):

 Mahoba (NPP), Charkhari (NPP), Kabrai (NP), Kulpahar (NP) and Kharela (NP).

 There are 10 police stations including woman police station in the district.

-There are two Vidhan Sabha constituencies in this district: Mahoba and Charkhari.
-Both are part of Hamirpur Lok Sabha constituency.

 General administration

 The district is a part of Chitrakoot division, headed by the Divisional Commissioner, who is an IAS officer of high seniority.
 The District Magistrate & Collector, hence, reports to the Divisional Commissioner of Chitrakoot Division.
 The current Divisional Commissioner is Dinesh Kumar Singh (IAS).

 Mahoba district administration is headed by the District Magistrate & Collector (DM), who is an IAS officer.
 The DM is in charge of land revenue, law and order and supervises all development activities the district.

 The District Magistrate is assisted by one Chief Development Officer, one Additional District Magistrate i.e. ADM (Finance & Revenue), and three Sub Divisional Magistrates.
 The current DM of Mahoba is Manoj Kumar Chauhan (IAS).